EssenceOfChaos/widgets_store/README.md

 # Widgets

 To run this application you will need to have [Elixir](https://elixir-lang.org/install.html) and [Phoenix](https://hexdocs.pm/phoenix/installation.html) installed on your machine.
+Also, Postgres running on localhost on the default port.

 To start your Phoenix server: